-Kurt Sievers (1969, German).
+• Kurt Sievers (1969, German).
 Mr. Sievers is executive director, president and chief executive officer since May 2020, after a successful track record as the president of NXP, overseeing all the company's business lines, since 2018.
 Mr. Sievers joined NXP in 1995, and rapidly moved through a series of Marketing & Sales, Product Definition & Development, Strategy and General Management leadership positions across a broad number of market segments.
 He has been a member of the executive management team since 2009, where he has been instrumental in the definition and implementation of the NXP High-Performance Mixed Signal strategy.
 In 2015, Mr. Sievers was influential in the merger of NXP and Freescale Semiconductor.
-Mr. Sievers serves on the Board of the German National Electrical and Electronics Industry Association (ZVEI), the Global Semiconductor Alliance (GSA) and Capgemini S.E.
-Mr. Sievers is president of ESIA (European Semiconductor Industry Association).
-He had chaired the advisory board of the international trade-fair Electronica until June 2021.
-He is also president of AENEAS, the cluster for application and technology research in Europe on nano-electronics.
-Mr. Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the Board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.
-Mr. Sievers earned a master's degree in physics and information technology from Augsburg University, Germany.
+Mr. Sievers serves on the board of the German National Electrical and Electronics Industry Association (ZVEI), the Global Semiconductor Alliance (GSA) and Capgemini S.E.
+Mr. Sievers has been president of ESIA (European Semiconductor Industry Association) from December 2021 until December 2023.
+He chaired the advisory board of the international trade-fair Electronica until June 2021.
+He is also president of AENEAS, an industrial association for application and technology research in Europe on nano-electronics.
+Mr. Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of

+Korea.
+He earned a master's degree in physics and information technology from Augsburg University, Germany.